Emanuele-Sgroi/apartment-showcase-website-template/README.md

 ## Core Features

-1. **Multiple Hero Options**
-   - Select a single image, a photo carousel, or a background video for the top of the homepage.
-   - Seamlessly update these from the CMS without touching code.

-2. **Luxury Aesthetics**
+1. **Luxury Aesthetics**
    - **Tailwind CSS** and **Framer Motion** combine for a high-end look with smooth animations.
    - Perfect for showcasing upscale condos or apartments.

-3. **Contentful Integration**
+2. **Contentful Integration**
    - Each site references a dedicated entry in Contentful.
-   - Property descriptions, photos, and amenity details can be edited anytime—no developer required.
+   - Property descriptions, photos, amenity details and more, can be edited anytime.
+No developer required.

-4. **Reusable for Multiple Properties**
+3. **Reusable for Multiple Properties**
    - Spin up a new site by simply pointing to a different Contentful entry and domain.
    - Saves time and budget for real estate agents managing multiple listings.

-5. **Inquiry & Lead Capture**
+4. **Inquiry & Lead Capture**
-   - A dedicated “Inquire” page collects prospective buyer/renter info.
+   - A dedicated “Inquire” page collects prospective buyer/renter/seller info.
    - All inquiries are routed to **Follow Up Boss**, automatically updating the agent’s CRM.

 ---